watatomo/tl/enst/idol story/wataru - animal presentation.md

 **Koga:** Point is, you've gotta take responsibility of 'em 'til the end, got that?
 Pets aren't just any other animals.
 They're your partners, your family.

+**Tomoya:** Ah, right.
+Humans have longer life spans than most animals, huh...

-**Tomoya:** I remember now.
+I remember now.
 I never wanted to have a pet because it'd be so hard to say goodbye to them.

 The more we spend time together, the more painful it'd be to part with them...